Top 8 Application Monitoring Tools for 2023

 AppDynamic's key features include the following:

-Because of the scale and level of their product offerings, AppDynamics justifies one of the highest prices on this list: starting at $230 per server per month.
+Because of the scale and level of their product offerings, AppDynamics offers one of the highest prices on this list, starting at $230 per server per month.

-Microsoft entered the APM industry with Application Insights, their platform/extension for Azure Monitor.
-In their words, APM tools proactively understand how an application is performing and reactively review application execution data to find causality.
-Its target audience is software developers working in both enterprises and small businesses.
+Azure Monitor.
+As Microsoft claims, their application performance management system proactively understands how an application performs and reactively reviews application execution data to find causality.
+Its target audience is software developers that work in enterprises and small businesses.